B-McDonnell/autopi/docs/web/apache.md

-There must exist a keys folder in the root for docker to copy the keys correctly.
+There must exist a keys folder in the project root for docker to copy the keys correctly.
 They must be named as follows.

 ```
 tls/